-Breast cancer is mostly found in women, but men can develop it as well.
+Breast cancer affects mostly women, but men can develop it as well.
 Breast cancer is caused by abnormal cell growth in the breast tissue.

 For the study, researchers at Aston University in the United Kingdom studied over 1 million people for 14 years.
 They analyzed the information of patients attending various hospitals in Northwest England.

 The participants were at least 40 years old and female.
 Some had high cholesterol and others did not at the beginning of the study.

 The researchers added one group of 16,043 womenwith high cholesterol and another group without high cholesterol.
 Their median age was 66 years old.

 This study went underway because, according to Dr. Haul Potluri, “We previously found an association between having high cholesterol and developing breast cancer so we designed this study to follow up patients longitudinally and address the relationship more robustly,” says Dr. Rahul Potluri, senior author of the study.”

 After 14 years of comparing the follow-up data on these 2 groups, the researchers found a smaller correlation between the group that had high cholesterol than the group that did not have high cholesterol.
 Upon further examination, they found that the women with high cholesterol had lower odds (odds at .67 ratio) of breast cancer than the other group of women.

 Additionally, the group that had high cholesterol at the beginning of the study showed a lower death rate than women with normal cholesterol (13.8% compared to 23.7%).